KaranSurana/Asset-Finance-Management-Platform/README.md

   - **index.js**: The entry point for the React application.

 ### Features
-- Segregated logic into appropriate components for modularity.
+1. Segregated logic into appropriate components for modularity.
+2. **Logging and Monitoring**: Added throughout the application to report specific issues or errors during the running of the application.
+    - Logging: Logs are visible in CloudWatch Logs, allowing for detailed tracking of application activity and errors.
+    - Monitoring: CloudWatch Metrics are visible for tracking Lambda performance (e.g. Invocations, Errors, and Duration).
 ---

-## Features Added
+## Additional Features/Enhancements Added

 1. **Login/Register Functionality**: Ensures that only authenticated users can view and manage their applications.

-2. **Logging and Monitoring**: Added throughout the application to report specific issues or errors during the running of the application.
-3. **Commit Structure**:
+2. **Commit Structure**:
    - Commit messages follow a structured format:
      - **Feature**: Prefix.
      - **Feature Name**: Matches the assessment task deliverable (e.g., DB, Frontend, Bonus).